📖 How-To Guides

 - Add one image source and one music source.

-- In Settings → Media → Audio playback, covers and visuals, enable background music for slideshows.
+- In Settings → Media → Images, enable Play music during slideshow.

 - Pick the music resource.